 Therapeutic genome editing

 There are many human ailments that can be treated using genome editing.
-Researchers conceptually break down these therapies into two broad groups:
+Researchers conceptually break these therapies into two broad groups:

 In vivo genome editing – Here genome editing tools repair broken DNA sequences in cells in the body.